w3c/cogai/demos/nlp/commonsense.md

 Children similarly steadily expand their vocabulary, learning words along with their meaning.
 New words stimulate System 2 reasoning and updates to the lexicon and taxonomic knowledge.
 Misunderstandings may occur, be noticed and corrected.

 We need to gather a collection of utterances and work on a subset of common sense knowledge sufficient for understanding those utterances.
 It is not a goal to develop a comprehensive taxonomy of common sense knowledge, and the emphasis is rather on demonstrating human-like understanding, reasoning and learning.

+Scaling will be a matter of learning by being taught (lessons in the classroom) and interaction (in the playground) with humans and cognitive agents.
+In principle agents can be designed to learn faster than humans, not getting tired and losing concentration.
+Likewise, agents can be designed to interact with many people as a form of crowd-sourcing.
+Once agents have been well trained tehy will be trivially easy to clone.

-Nonetheless, it will be helpful to develop visual tools to support browsing, querying and reasoning, including taxonomic knowledge and the graph models constructed in episodic memory.
+It will be helpful to develop visual tools to support browsing, querying and reasoning, including taxonomic knowledge and the graph models constructed in episodic memory.

 Antoine Bosselut claims: